Google Voice marked a milestone in business phone service when it launched over a decade ago. But times have changed.

 Skype can be easily installed on cell phones, computers, laptops, and tablets.

-Why is Skype better than Google Voice?
+Why is Skype a good Google Voice alternative?

 Skype enables group video conferences for up to 100 people simultaneously.
 Skype also makes it easy to connect with contacts overseas on a freemium model, while Google Voice lacks free international calling options.